Abdul-moiz123/Software-Testing-Simulation/README.md

 # 🎓 Why Was It Created?

-This project was developed for:
+This project was developed for the university course:

 **Software Quality Engineering & Testing**

 Specifically:

-**Part 2B — Use simulation tools to verify results of Quality Control numericals.**
+**Part 2B — Use simulation tools to verify the results of Quality Control numericals.**

-The statistical concepts are based on topics from:
+The statistical topics implemented in the application are based on concepts from:

 **Statistics for Management, 8th Edition**